If you want to learn how to play jazz, you will need to learn jazz standards. Period.

 2. “Autumn Leaves” or “Les Feuilles Mortes” by Joeseph Kosma

-Autumn Leaves is a classic and one of the first standards jazz students learn.
+Autumn Leaves is one of the most famous jazz songs of all time and one of the first standards jazz students learn.
 Autumn Leaves has a 32-bar AABC form with a simple harmonic progression based on the circle of fourths in the relative major and minor keys.

 Autumn Leaves is excellent for learning about major and minor ii-V-I progressions, voice leading, and practicing improvisation over changing chords.
-It’s also a longer song form than most tunes on this list, making it one of the best jazz songs to memorize early on.
+This classic jazz song has a longer form than most tunes on this list, making it one of the best jazz songs to memorize early on.

 3. “Blue Monk” by Thelonious Monk – Thelonious Monk Trio (1954)

-Blue Monk is a great blues written by Thelonious Monk, one of the most unique and innovative figures in the history of jazz (and someone you need to know about).
+Blue Monk is a great blues written by Thelonious Monk, one of the most unique and innovative piano-playing jazz artists in the history of jazz (and someone you need to know about).

-Blue Monk has a fairly simple melody.
+Blue Monk has a fairly simple melody compared to other jazz songs.
 However, the melody’s rhythm is syncopated and complex, which is typical of Monk’s unique compositional style.
 This Monk tune is a great introduction to Thelonius Monk and will get you thinking in new, rhythmically complex ways.

 4. “Blue Bossa” by Kenny Dorham – Page One (1963)